anthonylopes54/Workout-Tracker/README.md

  ## User Stories

+ ### Phase 1

  - As a user, I want to be able to classify workouts as my favourite workouts
  - As a user, I want to be able to view the exercises within the workout I created
  - As a user, I want to be able to add exercises to a workout I am creating
  - As a user, I want to be able to modify sets and repetitions assigned to each exercise within a workout
  - As a user, I want to be able to delete exercises from a workout
  - As a user, I want to be able to add notes to exercises

+ ### Phase 2

+ - As a user, I want to be able to save my workouts and associated exercises to file
+ - As a user, I want to be able to load my workouts and associated exercises from file when the program starts